rickballard/CoCivium/legacy/Civium/insights/Insight_Scaling_Civium_Coherence_c2_20250801.md

 ## 4. Symbolic Breadcrumbs

-- CoCivium is a recursive medium—future members inherit context.
+- CoCivium™ is a recursive medium—future members inherit context.
 - Use memes, symbols, and micro-rituals to carry forward encoded wisdom.
 - Design for intergenerational legibility, not just immediate clarity.
 - Example: A symbolic “branch lock” that prevents premature collapse of deliberation paths.